Pittsburgh Steelers’ Antonio Brown Caught Going Over 100 MPH In A 45 MPH Zone

 — Aaron Martin (@WPXIAaronMartin) November 8, 2018

-The Steelers were quick to issue a response to the Brown’s alleged reckless driving.
+The Steelers were quick to issue a response to Brown’s alleged reckless driving.
 “We are aware of the situation, but we are still gathering information.
 We won’t have any further comment at this time.”

-Brown has not taken to social media or addressed the situation in an interview, but we expect that we’ll hear from him or his representatives after the game tonight.
+Brown has not taken to social media or addressed the situation in an interview, but people can expect to hear from him or his representatives after the game tonight.

-Ross Commissioner Steve Korbel sent out a Tweet reminding the Steelers organization to “remind your players that when traveling on McKnight Road in @TownshipOfRoss they should leave the weed at home and avoid speeds in excess of 100 MPH.”
+Ross Commissioner Steve Korbel sent out a tweet reminding the Steelers organization to “remind your players that when traveling on McKnight Road in @TownshipOfRoss they should leave the weed at home and avoid speeds in excess of 100 MPH.”

 Dear @steelers, Please remind your players that when traveling on McKnight Road in @TownshipOfRoss they should leave the weed at home and avoid speeds in excess of 100 MPH. cc: @CoachTomlin @AB84 @LeVeonBell #HereweGo #BeatCarolina